WelbornGroup/Documentation/ProteinPrep.md

 reduce -build 1kjl_clean.pdb > 1kjl_prot.pdb
 ```

-This command may be slightly different using the reduce2 version.
 The build argument is to make sure the Histdines are correctly protonated.
+This command may be slightly different using the reduce2 version, and you may need to specify the path to the reduce executable.

 Open the output.pdb and you should see new lines corresponding to the hydrogens atoms that were added.
 Note however that these atoms are not numbered sequentially.
 It is good practice to open the file in VMD (or similar software) to CHECK the structure and save it again as a pdb.
 This will also fix the numbering issue. ***Always check your pdb files regularly in both VMD and text editors to make sure problems are found early in the process.***